ccao-data/data-architecture/dbt/README.md

 * **`--where`**: This option controls which rows the script will return for the selected model in a similar fashion as a SQL `WHERE` clause.
 Any expression that could follow a `WHERE` keyword in a SQL filter condition will work for this option.
-* **`--rebuild`**: This flag determines whether or not the selected models will be rebuilt using `dbt run` prior to export.
-It defaults to `False`, and is only useful in rare cases where the underlying models that comprise the reports have been edited since the last run, typically during the period when a QC report is under active development.
+* **`--rebuild` or `--no-rebuild`**: This flag determines whether or not the script will rebuild the selected models using `dbt run` prior to export.
+It defaults to false (`--no-rebuild`) and is most useful in rare cases where the underlying models that comprise the reports have been edited since the last run, typically during the period when a QC report is under active development.

 #### Example: Running town close QC reports